stilldavid/userland-book/literary_environment/index.md

 There's a lot of theory about what makes up a regular expression.
 Fortunately, very little of it matters to the short version that will let you get useful stuff done.
-The short version is that a regex is like using wildcards in the shell to match groups of files, but with more magic.
+The short version is that a regex is like using wildcards in the shell to match groups of files, but for text in general and with more magic.

 <!-- exec -->